Egnida

 Free drinks voucher

 We’ll measure the increase in CO awareness at the start and end of the interactive course by using a short questionnaire.
-Once the student has completed the course, they will receive a voucher for a free drink in the coffee shop where the coaster is located.
+Once the student has completed the course, they will receive a discount voucher to put towards a drink in the coffee shop where the coaster is located.
 We’ve purposefully chosen this small, instant incentive to engage students with our campaign, rather than a larger incentive, to engage time-poor students with our campaign at the point they see our coasters.